sertannavdann/CSPSimulation/README.md

 ### N Input simulation

-This require the user to input those arguments:
+Second part of this require the user to input those arguments:

-1) Second part of this gets number of variables.
+1) Number of variables.
 2) Name of the each Variable like; Rock, Paper, Scissors etc...
 3) 2 other variables that win over current variable.